Soundie

+A soundie is a short American film displaying both the audio and video of a musical performance.

-Soundies are three-minute American musical films, each displaying a performance.
-The shorts were produced between 1940 and 1946 and have been referred to as "precursors to music videos" by UCLA.
+Over 1,850 soundies were produced between 1940 and 1946, regarded today as "precursors to music videos".
 Soundies exhibited a variety of musical genres in an effort to draw a broad audience.

-The shorts were originally viewed in public places on "Panorams": coin-operated, 16mm rear projection machines.
-Panorams were typically located in businesses like nightclubs, bars, and restaurants.
-Due to World War II, Soundies also featured patriotic messages and advertisements for war bonds.
-More adult shorts, such as burlesque and stripteases, were produced to appeal to soldiers on leave.
+The shorts were originally viewed in public places on some 5,000 "Panorams", coin-operated, 16mm rear projection machines built by the Mills Novelty Company of Chicago.
+Panorams offered multiple selections of a constantly changing rotation of soundies, and were typically located in public venues like nightclubs, bars, and restaurants.
+As World War II progressed, soundies also featured patriotic messages and advertisements for war bonds.
+Hollywood films were censored but soundies weren't, so the films occasionally had daring content like burlesque acts; these were produced to appeal to soldiers on leave.

 Technology

-Produced professionally on 35 mm black-and-white film, like theatrical motion pictures, they were printed on the more portable and economical 16 mm film.
+Soundies were filmed professionally on black-and-white 35mm theatrical motion picture stock, but were printed on the more portable and economical 16mm film.

 The Panoram "movie jukebox" was manufactured by the Mills Novelty Company of Chicago.
-Each Panoram housed a 16 mm RCA film projector, with eight Soundies films threaded in an endless-loop arrangement.
+Each rear-projection Panoram housed a 16mm RCA film projector, with eight soundies films threaded in an endless-loop arrangement.
 A system of mirrors flashed the image from the lower half of the cabinet onto a front-facing screen in the top half.
+Because of the mirror arrangement, the films had to be printed with the image "flipped" (with the titles appearing backwards on the screen).
 Each film cost 10 cents to play, with no choice of song; the patron saw whatever film was next in the queue.
 Panorams could be found in public amusement centers, nightclubs, taverns, restaurants, and factory lounges, and the films were changed weekly.
-The completed Soundies were generally made available within a few weeks of their filming, by the Soundies Distributing Corporation of America.
+The completed soundies were generally made available within a few weeks of their filming, by the Soundies Distributing Corporation of America.